Private Dog Training

 Why don’t you use choke, shock or prong collars in your training?

 Because there’s a better way.
 When you induce pain or discomfort (such as a choking sensation) in an animal, you increase anxiety and frustration.
-That’s how it works – the animal learns to perform behaviors to avoid the yucky sensation.
+That’s how it works – the animal learns to change their behavior to avoid the yucky sensation.
 Anxiety and frustration in dogs can tip over easily into fear and aggression.
 This is not a sound way to train a dog, any more than it’s a sound way to train a giraffe or a lion!
 It is much safer (and more pleasant for the dog and owner alike) to avoid these tools as much as possible, especially since better ways have been proven faster and more effective.
 Increasingly, studies are showing that aggressive or aversive dog training methods can breed aggression in dogs.

 Meet the Fur & Feather Works training team